Portfolio Net Assets

 Thomas Garbutt is a senior managing director and Head of Global Real Estate for the TIAA-CREF organization.
-He is responsible for the firm's global equity real estate activities including acquisitions, capital markets sales and financing and portfolio and asset management.
-He joined the TIAA-CREF organization in 1982 and has 30 years of experience in the real estate finance and investment industries.
+Mr. Garbutt is responsible for the organization's global real estate activities both equity and debt including transactions and joint ventures, portfolio and asset management and strategy and research.
+In addition, he also serves as Chairman of TH Real Estate.
+He joined the TIAA-CREF organization in 1982 and has 33 years of experience in the real estate finance and investment industries.
 Mr. Garbutt is a member of the Urban Land Institute, the Pension Real Estate Association, the National Association of Real Estate Investment Managers and The Real Estate Roundtable.
 He holds a B.S. in business administration from Binghamton University and an M.S. in real estate investment from New York University.

 The portfolio management team believes that by constructing a portfolio consisting mainly of high-quality commercial real estate properties, they can create the potential for consistent income and appreciation of investments.
 The philosophy behind the TIAA Real Estate Account is based on a disciplined investment approach combined with a research-driven portfolio construction process, which forms a solid foundation for generating consistent long-term performance.